redeclipse/redeclipse.github.io/docs/gameplay/Scoring-System.md

 ### Killing-sprees
 <img src="../images/rewards/carnage.png" width="128px"/> <img src="../images/rewards/slaughter.png" width="128px"/> <img src="../images/rewards/massacre.png" width="128px"/> <img src="../images/rewards/bloodbath.png" width="128px"/>

 If you manage to get 5 frags in a row (regardless of how long they take) without dying or committing any team kills in between, this will give a message saying that it was 'in total carnage', and you receive a 1-point bonus.
-Further spree awards for higher multiples of 5 frags in a row are slaugher, massacre and bloodbath.
+Further spree awards for higher multiples of 5 frags in a row are slaughter, massacre and bloodbath.
 Every killing spree bonus can only be earned once per player per match.
 For example, once you get a carnage bonus, you won't get any more bonuses for further 5-streaks in this match.

 ### Spree breaker
 <img src="../images/rewards/breaker.png" width="128px"/>